 Summary of Research Interests

 The Ma’ayan Laboratory develops computational and mathematical methods to study the complexity of regulatory networks in mammalian cells.
-We apply and invent graph-theory algorithms, machine-learning techniques and dynamical modeling methods to study how intracellular regulatory systems function as networks to control cellular processes such as differentiation, de-differentiation, apoptosis and proliferation.
-We develop novel software systems to help experimental biologists form novel hypotheses from high-throughput data, and theorize about the structure and function of regulatory networks in mammalian systems.
+We apply machine learning and other statistical mining techniques to study how intracellular regulatory systems function as networks to control cellular processes such as differentiation, dedifferentiation, apoptosis and proliferation.
+We develop software systems to help experimental biologists form novel hypotheses from high-throughput data, while aiming to better understand the structure and function of regulatory networks in mammalian cellular and multi-cellular systems.
 Below are some of the software tools we designed and developed recently:

 Gene-List Enrichment Analysis Tool